Curator

 Italy

-Best known for his Lives of the Artists, a monumental compendium of biographies, Giorgio Vasari was a successful architect and a prolific painter for the Medici dukes of Florence.
-As a learned artist, he imparted an allegorical element to this frequently depicted episode from the life of Saint Jerome.
-The saint—a scholar, translator of the Bible, and advocate of monasticism—vividly described the tempting visions that assailed him when he retreated to the desert to meditate.
-In this painting, Jerome contemplates a crucifix; his visions are personified as Venus, the goddess of love, accompanied by cupids.
-Although Venus seems to flee, one of the troublesome cupids still aims his arrow at the saint.
-The work is unfinished: the black-chalk grid, used as aid in enlarging and transferring the preparatory drawing onto the panel, is still visible through the initial thinly applied paint layers.
+Giorgio Vasari is best known as the author of Lives of the Most Excellent Painters, Sculptors, and Architects, a monumental compendium of artist biographies.
+He was also a successful architect and a prolific painter for the Medici dukes of Florence.
+Here, he depicted an episode from the life of Saint Jerome, a scholar, translator of the Bible, and advocate of monasticism, an ascetic lifestyle dedicated to spiritual contemplation.
+While meditating in the desert, he was assailed by tempting visions, here personified as Venus, the Roman goddess of love, accompanied by cupids.
+The work is unfinished: The black-chalk grid, used as an aid in enlarging and transferring the preparatory drawing onto the panel, is still visible through the thinly applied initial paint layers.

 Oil on panel